calaldees/teachingWorkshops/teacherEducation/behaviour.md

 * [Behaviour for Learning: Promoting Positive Relationships in the Classroom](https://www.amazon.co.uk/Behaviour-Learning-Simon-Ellis-dp-1138293075/dp/1138293075/)
     * [vlebooks](https://www.vlebooks.com/Vleweb/Product/Index/2013366) complete book for CCCU students
-* [A systematic review of how theories explain learning behaviour in school contexts](http://eppi.ioe.ac.uk/cms/Portals/0/PDF%20reviews%20and%20summaries/BM(CCC)_2004review.pdf?ver=2006-03-02-125203-580) Powell, Tod 2004
-    * A curriculum that focuses on 'performance'19 learning is less motivating than a pedagogy and curriculum that seeks to secure 'mastery'20 learning.
-    * Motivation is improved if positive outcomes are made meaningful, feasible and accessible to pupils.
-    * Competitive classroom contexts, that have a performance-approach to teaching and learning, are linked to disruptive behaviours.
-    * introducing more on-task verbal interaction between pupils; pupils benefit from being grouped with 'knowledgeable others' to enhance their learning experience and augment cognitive development.
-    * Problems around self-efficacy and behaviour have little to do with subject- specific factors and more to do with how the learner identifies with the immediate factors and immediate judgements/anxieties in the classroom context.
-    * Findings from the review support the view that researchers perceive that there may be generic components of learning behaviours, although some components may be subject-specific.
-These subject-specific components may explain pupils' differing attainment and behaviours in different lessons.
-It is reasonable to conclude that the promotion of effective learning behaviour can be considered to be intrinsic to effective teaching and learning, and should be addressed by teachers/tutors and mentors through their subject teaching.

 * [Behaviour for Learning: Proactive approaches to behaviour management](https://www.tandfonline.com/doi/abs/10.1080/19415250903457687?src=recsys&journalCode=rjie20) Book review 2011

 > A fence at the top of a cliff is better than an ambulance at the bottom